19 Court Street: Norfolk House

 During the first few years of the 19th century, several turnpikes, including those linking Boston and Providence and Dedham and Hartford, were laid through Dedham.
 Inns and taverns sprung up along the new roads as more than 600 coaches would pass through Dedham each day on their way to Boston or Providence.
 As many as 40 coaches passed through town every day, and Dedham was the first stop on the way to Providence, or the last stop on the way to Boston.

 In 1802, Martin Marsh, a local mason, built his brick home at what is today 19 Court Street and was then right on one of the new turnpikes.
 He saw the traffic flowing daily past his house and quickly turned his home into the Norfolk House.
 His establishment, like the other inns and taverns in Dedham at that time, were bustling with the arrival of both the turnpikes and the courts.

 The original portico of the house was the site of the first recorded traffic accident in Dedham.
 A runaway carriage crashed into the corner post and broke it.
 The Norfolk House was also the site where "on June 4, 1810, in an expression of public outrage, a number of Dedham citizens assembled" and founded the Society in Dedham for Apprehending Horse Thieves.
 Today the "Society is the oldest continually existing horse thief apprehending organization in the United States, and one of Dedham's most venerable social organizations."

 Marsh maintained the tavern until 1818, and then sold it to Moses Gray and Francis Alden.
 It was this partnership that hosted President Andrew Jackson for lunch as he and his entourage passed through town in 1832.

 In 1840, Martin Bates purchased the property.
 He sometimes kept a moose behind the property, and charged admission to see it.

 St. Mary's School and Asylum

 Bates tried to sell the building to the Town of Dedham, but the Town was not interested.
-In a fit of spite, Bates then sold it to the Sisters of Charity to open St. Mary's School and Asylum, an orphanage and school for girls.
-The school closed in the late 1870s, and then became a flop house, warehouse, and "third rate office building" which, at one point, housed the offices of an "independent clairvoyant and medical reformer."
+In a fit of spite, Bates then sold it to the Sisters of Charity for $1 to open St. Mary's School and Asylum, an orphanage and school for girls.
+The school closed in 1879, and then became a flop house, warehouse, and "third rate office building" which, at one point, housed the offices of an "independent clairvoyant and medical reformer."
 During this time the building fell into disrepair.